Measurement-based cooling of many-body quantum systems: Concluding remarks

-The fidelity of the final state depends on two factors. (i) The closeness of the quantum state attained at the end of phase I to the ground state of the polarized Hamiltonian, which in turn depends on the strength of the magnetic field with respect to the typical interaction strength of the intrinsic Hamiltonian of the system. (ii) The accuracy of the adiabatic evolution phase.
-It is expected that the adiabatic evolution phase will suffer from several practical constraints \cite{bukov2018}.
-Depending on the phase structure of the system, the timescale required for achieving a truly adiabatic driving may diverge and therefore, make it challenging to obtain a very high fidelity if the system exhibits a quantum phase transition or the energy levels exhibit avoided crossings for example \cite{jensen2021,doria2011}.
-These concerns will limit the maximum fidelity that can be achieved in real situations or, alternatively, limit the type of systems for which this technique can be used.
+The fidelity of the final state depends on three factors: (i) The polarization achieved at the end of Step I, which depends on the measurement technique used and the parameters of the control scheme. (ii) The closeness of the polarized state to the true ground state of the polarized system, which in turn depends on the strength of the external magnetic field with respect to the typical interaction strength of the intrinsic Hamiltonian of the system. (iii) The accuracy of the adiabatic evolution phase.
+It is expected that the adiabatic evolution phase will suffer from several practical constraints, which can impact its effectiveness \cite{bukov2018}.
+Depending on the phase structure of the system, the timescale required for achieving a truly adiabatic driving may diverge and therefore, make it challenging to obtain a very high fidelity if the system exhibits a quantum phase transition or the energy levels exhibit avoided crossings \cite{jensen2021,doria2011}.
+These factors will limit the maximum fidelity that can be achieved in real situations or, alternatively, limit the type of systems for which this technique can be used.

+The half-cycle measurement frequency used in our technique poses a practical challenge on the required RF switching frequency.
+While recent advances in ultrafast RF switching techniques \cite{ge2015} may mitigate this problem, we leave it for further research to investigate a broader parameter space for our technique to work optimally while having less stringent requirements on the measurement and excitation apparatus.